RobTillaart/ADS1X15/README.md

 - Remove the experimental **getWireClock()** as this is not really a library function but a responsibility of the I2C library.
 - Investigate ADS1118 library which should be a similar SPI based ADC.
+- improve error handling
+  - refactor values to be more logic.

 #### Could

-- More examples
 - SMB alert command (00011001) on I2C bus?
 - Sync code order .h / .cpp
-- more error handling?

 #### Wont (unless requested)